 Colonel Ellison Shoji Onizuka grew up in Kealakekua, Kona, Hawaii.
 He earned a bachelor’s degree in aerospace engineering in June 1969 from the University of Colorado, and then a master’s degree in December that year.
 Onizuka immediately joined the Air Force and became an aerospace flight test engineer and then a test pilot.
 Selected as an astronaut candidate in 1978, Onizuka flew on Discovery—the first Department of Defense shuttle mission—in 1985, becoming the first Asian American astronaut to fly in space.
 In his career, Onizuka logged 1700 hours of flying time and 74 hours in space.
 The Challenger mission was to be his second space flight.

 Onizuka, a Lieutenant Colonel in the Air Force, was posthumously promoted to Colonel.
 He was survived by his wife and two daughters.
-Among other honors and memorials, the University of Hawaii has held the Astronaut Ellison Onizuka Science Day every year for the past 16 years to promote science education among students in grades four through 12.
-This year’s Science Day is Saturday, January 30.
+Among other honors and memorials, the University of Hawaii holds the Astronaut Ellison Onizuka Science Day every year to promote science education among students in grades four through 12.

 Dr. Judith Arlene Resnik, a math whiz who also played classical piano, was valedictorian of the Firestone High School Class of 1966 in Akron, Ohio.
 After earning a perfect SAT score, Resnik went on to get a degree in electrical engineering from Carnegie-Mellon in 1970 and a Ph.D. from the University of Maryland.
 She helped to develop radar systems for RCA, worked as a biomedical engineer for the National Institutes of Health, and did product development for Xerox, all before being selected for the astronaut program in 1978.
 She was recruited by Nichelle Nichols of Star Trek fame, who was working for NASA as a recruiter at the time.